neongreen/haskell-ex/README.md

 ### 5. Solve a logic problem using brute-force {`logic-brute`}

 Two integer numbers A and B are picked, so that A ≥ B and both numbers are within the range [2, 99].
-We tell Mr.P their product (A×B) and Mr.S – their sum (A+B).
+We tell Mr. P their product (A×B) and Mr. S – their sum (A+B).
 The following dialog takes place:

 P: I don't know the numbers.
 S: I knew you didn't know.
 I don't know either.
 P: Now I know the numbers.
 S: Now I know them too.

-Find A and B.
+Find A and B. If you can't, [here's a hint](HINTS.md#logic-brute).

-<a href="#" title="“I knew you didn't know” means that in every possible world consistent with what S knows about the numbers, there are several possible worlds for P. For instance, let's say that the numbers are 4 and 4.
-The possible worlds for S are (6,2), (5,3), and (4,4).
-In the case of (6,2) P wouldn't know the numbers, because 12 (i.e. the only thing that P knows) can mean both 6×2 and 4×3.
-However, in the case of (5,3) P would know the numbers (because only (5,3) gives 15).
-Hence, S can't be sure that P doesn't know the numbers.
-Therefore, the numbers aren't (4,4).
-By applying bruteforce to all possible pairs, and modelling knowledge, the problem can be solved.">A hint is in this link tooltip.</a>

 For more info on the topic, see Oleg Kiselyov's [“Representing knowledge about knowledge”](http://okmij.org/ftp/Algorithms.html#mr-s-p).